-All Hermannsburg watercolours display unique qualities including tribal symbolism, expressive colours and ‘sensitive’ choice of subject.
+All Hermannsburg watercolour landscape paintings display a vision of country unique to the Western Arrernte peoples cultural heritage.
+Stylistic aspects of this can be seen in tribal symbolism, expressive colours and ‘sensitive’ choice of subject.
 The Arrernte artists see the landscape according to their own cultural beliefs and paint their subjects with this in mind.
 To quote T. G.H Strehlow ‘The landscape is their family tree’.
-Such inspiration imbues their landscapes with a dimension uniquely of their own.
-By embracing the Western technique the Arrernte artists were able to satisfy their own cultural desires whilst sharing the beauty of their land to a wider audience.
-Their success paved the way for the foundation of other schools of indigenous art across Australia.
+Such inspiration imbues their landscapes with a character of their own.
+By embracing the Western technique the Arrernte artists were able to satisfy their love of country whilst sharing its beauty with a wider audience.
+The success of the Hermannsburg Art movement paved the way for the foundation of other schools of indigenous art across Australia.

 The Western Arrernte People are an indigenous tribe of Central Australia.
 Anthropologists believe that they are the descendants of the first people to have arrived in Australia more than 40 thousand years ago.
 Their tribal lands lie in the Western MacDonnell Ranges, an area characterized by rugged mountains, deep gorges and arid plains.
 It is some of the most spectacular country in Australia, but also the harshest and at times stricken by drought.

 The Arrernte people prospered in the hardy conditions by living as an organized community, one in which each member played an important role.
 Men would carve weapons and utilize their remarkable tracking abilities to hunt.
 Women would collect honey ants, prepare food and care for the children.
 Tribal elders used medicine to heal the sick and would perform sacred ceremonies to replenish the natural world.
 Necessities like food and water were shared throughout the group.